Samuel Paul Itam is to contest the Freetown mayoral election for NGC

 Speaking about the state of business activity in the capital Freetown, he said between 20 and 25 percent of the total population are petty traders, and that more needs to be done to support the creation of small and medium sized businesses to create jobs.

-The former head of IMF in Africa said that Sierra Leone needs economic transformation.
+The former senior economist at the IMF said that Sierra Leone needs economic transformation.
 “Sierra Leone needs to introduce policies that “promotes the application of science and technology in production, leading to modernization of agriculture, development of competitive manufacturing and high-value services, and increasing employment.”

 Samuel Itam is the President of the Freetown Rotary Club, whose aim this year is to promote a Polio-free Sierra Leone.